 3.21 Student-on-Student Harassment, Bullying and Discrimination.

 Contractor and its employees are expected to be vigilant.
 Contractor also agrees to inform the administration of the school(s) served and the transportation office of any instances of student-on-student harassment, bullying, or discrimination that occurs on the bus.
 If contractor fails to inform the administration of the school(s) served and the transportation office of any instances of student-on-student harassment, bullying or discrimination the contractor knew about, or should have known about, contractor agrees to indemnify and defend the Board and its agents and employees from any costs, losses, damages or judgments rendered against the board for such student-on-student harassment, bullying or discrimination.
-The contractor will be deemed to have known about student-on-student discrimination, bullying or harassment if contractor or contractor's employee observed such behaviors, or if such behaviors occurred on the bus or in the presence of the contractor or contractor’s employee, whether or not the contractor or contractor’s employee actually observed such behaviors.
+The contractor will be deemed to have known about student-on-student discrimination, bullying or harassment if contractor or contractor's employee observed such behaviors, or if such behaviors occurred on the bus or in the presence of the contractor or contractor’s employee, whether or not the contractor or contractor’s employee actually observed such behaviors..

 3.22 Driver Suspension.